ND: 10 Years Later TV Tropes

 Obfuscating Stupidity: She often plays the fool to catch her opponents off guard or make them think she is weaker than she actually is.

-Combat Sadomasochist: She exhibits symptoms of this when unleashing her vampire power, such as when she urges Donatello to "do something nasty to her" or "pluck out her eyes or tongue."
+Combat Sadomasochist: She exhibits symptoms of this when unleashing her vampire power, such as when she urges Jonathan to "do something nasty to her" or "pluck out her eyes or tongue."

 Power at a Price: Her vampire form gives her complete power, but it also fills her with wrath and drives her to drain people's blood dry until she is slain.

-Bad Liar: Quite surprisingly for her, given how her father, grandparent and grandmother were incredibly good with words.
+Bad Liar: Quite surprisingly for her, given how her father and grandparent were incredibly good with words.
 Whenever Juni finds herself in a tight spot due to her impulsive escapades, she goes into panic mode.
 She'll start tripping over her words, desperately trying to shift the blame away from herself, even if they're as transparent as a glass window.

-Will They or Won't They?: With Donatello.
+Will They or Won't They?: With Jonathan.
 I still haven't decided.

 Unusual Ears: Wolf ears, as a reflection of her canine heritage; and much like her old man's and grandma's, they're Arctic Wolf Ears.
 When she goes berserk as a vampire, she loses them and her ears become human-like but pointier.